 Don’t close the command prompt as we need to execute one more command at the next step.
 Just minimize it.

-Step 5: Next insert your Windows7/Windows 8 DVD into the optical drive and check the drive letter of the DVD drive.
-In this guide I will assume that your DVD drive letter is “D” and USB drive letter is “H” (open my computer to know about it).
+Step 5: Next, insert your Windows 10/8/7 DVD into the optical drive and check the drive letter of the DVD drive.
+In this guide, I will assume that your DVD drive letter is “D,” and the USB drive letter is “H” (open my computer to know about it).
+If you have an ISO image of Windows 10/8/7, mount the ISO file by right-clicking on it and then clicking the Mount option.
+It will now show up in File Explorer.

 Step 6: Maximize the minimized Command Prompt in the 4th step.Type the following command now: